crypto-org-chain/chain-docs/docs/chain-details/module_slashing.md

 ### Slashing for Byzantine Fault

 When there is byzantine fault detected, they are immediately slashed other than jailed.
 The funds to be deducted are calculated based on `slash_fraction_double_sign`.
 Furthermore, validator who commit this double-signing fault will also be put into the "tombstone state", which means it will be blacklisted and jailed forever.

-## `bank` module: Transactions and Queries
+## `slashing` module: Transactions and Queries

 ### Transaction